dmd-program/dmd-100/projects/narrative/deliver_hypertext_story.md

 ## Report in

-1. To submit the project, you will need to upload the Twine HTML file to a [box.psu.edu shared folder](https://community.box.com/t5/How-To-Guides-for-Sharing/Shared-Links-Overview-And-FAQs/ta-p/142).
-Be sure to set it to **People with the link** or we will not be able to access it.
+1. To submit the project, you will need to upload the Twine HTML file to box.psu.edu:
-2. Post the share link of the Twine narrative to the Canvas feed for the class to review.
+2. Post the public link to the Twine narrative to Studio.
+If you did not use the online editor to build the story, you can go to https://twinery.org/2/#!/stories and import your HTML file to the Twine editor.
+When you click "Play Story", the story will be published to the Web.
+The link in the browser URL will be the link that you post to the Studio.